Coracle making weekend

 It is advisable to wear layers as Downland Gridshell can be cool.

 £260 per person, to include all tuition. coffee, tea and a light lunch.
+Please let the Museum know in advance any special dietary requirements.
+You may wish to bring any other refreshments needed.

 Please read our terms and conditions before booking.